Which Student Loans Are Available for Graduate Students?

 Which One Is Better: Private or Federal?

-Private loans may be an option if you need to borrow more.
+Private loans for grad school may be an option if you need to borrow more.
 But remember that the more you borrow, the more interest you’ll pay over time.
 Private loans are sometimes based on variable interest rates too.
 This means that you might see your interest rate rise over time.

 We can’t stress enough how different lenders can be — even when they’re offering the same loan.
 Even lenders offering federal loans may each have their own rules and expectations.
 See what you should look for before you start applying: